World Science Forum: Patrons

 Patrons of the WSF are the President of Hungary, the Director-General of UNESCO, the President of ICSU, and the President of the European Commission.
-At present, they are Pál Schmitt, Irina Bokova, Yuan Tseh Lee and José Manuel Barroso.

 International Steering Committee

-The Steering Committee of the WSF consists of internationally renowned scientists and science politicians.
+The Steering Committee of the WSF consists of an international group of scientists and science politicians.
 Its chair is József Pálinkás, president of the Hungarian Academy of Sciences.
 Members of the steering committee include Sir Brian Heap, chairman EASAC; Gretchen Kalonji, assistant director-general for Natural Sciences, United Nations Educational Scientific and Cultural Organization (UNESCO); Yuan-Tseh Lee, president, International Council for Science (ICSU), Nobel Laureate; Alan I. Leshner, chief executive officer, American Association for the Advancement of Science (AAAS); Connie Nshemereirwe, co-chair of the Global Young Academy; Jacob Palis, president, Brazilian Academy of Sciences, president, The Academy of Sciences for the Developing World (TWAS); Werner Arber, Nobel Laureate; Ahmed Zewail, director, Physical Biology Center for Ultrafast Science and Technology, Nobel Laureate; Ichiro Kanazawa, president, Science Council of Japan; Sir George Radda, chairman, Biomedical Research Council; Lidia Brito, director, Division for Science Policy and Sustainable Development, Natural Sciences Sector, UNESCO; Deliang Chen, executive director, International Council for Science (ICSU); Vaughan Turekian, American Association for the Advancement of Science (AAAS).

 Governing bodies

 The chairman of the Governing Board of WSF is József Pálinkás, president of the Hungarian Academy of Sciences and president of World Science Forum.
-The executive director of the WSF is Balazs Gulyas, the executive secretaries are Gergely Böhm and Ádám Kégler.
+The executive director of the WSF is Balázs Gulyás, the executive secretaries are Gergely Böhm and Ádám Kégler.

 Impact

-The conference has been called an important element in the dialogue between scienctists and policy makers.
+The conference has been called an important element in the dialogue between scientists and policy makers.
 It has also been described as an important event for Budapest.